Company launches as a fund aimed at democratizing impact investment for Canadians

 “Traditionally, impact investment opportunities have been limited to high-net-worth individuals, family offices, funds, and government capital,” Tansey said. “[W]e believe that more people are looking for these kinds of investments with the vision of building a better future.”

-According to Kizmet’s chief brand officer, Maria Bronfman, the company concentrates on companies that are making an exciting and measurable impact on society and the environment, as well as in the areas of diversity, equality, and inclusion.
+According to Kizmet’s chief brand officer, Marissa Bronfman, the company concentrates on companies that are making an exciting and measurable impact on society and the environment, as well as in the areas of diversity, equality, and inclusion.

 “We target early and growth-stage companies and work closely with them to accelerate both their impact and commercial success to generate a return for investors and a benefit for society at large,” Bronfman said.